MIDL-Conference/midl-website-2020/pages/covid-19.md

 As of March 22 2020, the situation is under control in Québec (219 total cases, and 4 death).
 The government of Quebec reacted quickly when the first cases were confirmed, and imposed expansive measures to limit the spread of the virus.

-On March 18, 2020, Canada implemented a ban on foreign nationals from all countries, except the United States from entering Canada, Canada-U.S. border closes to all non-essential travel.
+On March 18, 2020, Canada implemented a ban on foreign nationals from all countries, except the United States from entering Canada ; Canada-U.S. border closes to all non-essential travel.
 It is not clear for how long the ban will be in effect.
 Since MIDL 2020 is still few months away, it is unlikely that a clear decision is reached before May.